holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_layout.md

 # Create Layouts With ReactiveHTML

-In this guide you will learn how to build custom layouts using HTML and `ReactiveHTML`.
+In this guide we will show you how to build custom layouts using HTML and `ReactiveHTML`.

-If you are not familiar with HTML then the [W3 HTML School](https://www.w3schools.com/html/default.asp) is a good resource to learn from.
-You can also ask ChatGPT for help.
-It can often provide you with a good HTML starting point that you can finetune.

-## A layout of a single object
+## Layout a single parameter

 You can layout a single object as follows.